sadielbartholomew/JUNE/code_structure.md

-The class diagram can be found at https://drive.google.com/file/d/1YMUAePtUvx1xLVObjnz1n5IkDfJOkmD8/view
+The class diagram can be found at [Class Diagram](https://drive.google.com/file/d/1YMUAePtUvx1xLVObjnz1n5IkDfJOkmD8/view)